raspberrypilearning/freecad-chess-set/en/step_7.md

 --- /task ---

 --- task ---
-Now add four small rectangles along each side of the square.
+Now, add four small rectangles along each side of the square.

 ![tabbed_square](images/tabbed_square.png)
 --- /task ---

 --- task ---
-Use <kbd>Shift</kbd> and click to select one long edge of each of the rectangles, and then add an **Equality constraint** so that they are all the same length.
+Use <kbd>Shift</kbd> + click to select one long edge of each of the rectangles, and then add an **Equality constraint** so that they are all the same length.

 ![Constraint_EqualLength](images/Constraint_EqualLength.png)